akkartik/text.love/README.md

 * click on a drawing to start a stroke and then press and hold `h` to see your options at any point during a stroke.

-lines.love has been exclusively tested so far with a US keyboard layout.
+Exclusively tested so far with a US keyboard layout.
 If you use a different layout, please let me know if things worked, or if you found anything amiss: http://akkartik.name/contact